 We recommended clearly documenting your user experience before handing the project off to your developer, defined a few common developer tech terms to know, explained how to talk to developers, shared a few tips to communicate with developers who work remote, and expressed the importance of setting your expectations for a project.

 We also recommend downloading a free version of CloudApp for you and your team.
 Trust us; it’ll make communications for your entire team a breeze.
+CloudApp gives the customer access to screen recordings, screenshots, and snipping tools.
 CloudApp is available on Mac, Windows, and even as a Chrome plugin, meaning everyone on your team should have access with their device.